nechoventsi/rysize/README.md

 In a terminal window simply do `rysize --help` to see the help page for the app.
 Options are:

-    -p, --path TEXT       Full path to containing directory.
+    -p, --path TEXT       Full path to containing directory or file.
+Use '.' for current working directory.
-    -w, --width INTEGER   New width of file.
+    -w, --width INTEGER   New width.
-    -h, --height INTEGER  New height of file.
+    -h, --height INTEGER  New height.
     -r, --ratio FLOAT     Percentage of original size.
     --version             Show the version and exit.
     --help                Show this message and exit.